package-operator/package-operator.github.io/content/en/docs/guides/packaging-an-application.md

 ## Package Image
 Package Operator receives these files via a non-runnable container image.
-The files just have to be contained in the `/package` directory in the image.
+The files have to be contained in the `/package` directory in the image.
 Therefore, the container file is very simple:

-package.Containerfile
+###### package.Containerfile
 ```dockerfile
 FROM scratch